olton/scripts/mina/node/README.md

 --ssh-port             Define a ssh port, default 22 --monitor-port         Define a ssh port, default 8000 --monitor-folder       Define a folder, where Mina Monitor will be installed, default mina-monitor-server.
 Example --monitor-folder mina-monitor
+--monitor-branch       Define a branch, where where from Mina Monitor will be installed, default master.
+Example --monitor-branch dev

 For example:
 sudo ./install.sh --help